Here are 16 bands and musicians who are considered pioneers of heavy metal.

 The Beatles and the Rolling Stones may have been the biggest rock 'n' roll bands throughout the early to mid-1960s, but it was The Who, The Kinks, Jimi Hendrix and Cream who really began pushing the limits and innovating with their equipment to create the distorted, deep sounds that defined heavy metal in the coming years.

 Groups began releasing heavy albums left and right starting around 1970, which was a whole five decades ago as of this year.
-To celebrate 50 iconic years of heavy metal, we compiled a gallery of bands and musicians considered "proto-metal," who are credited for pioneering the genre.
+We compiled a gallery of bands and musicians considered "proto-metal" who are credited for pioneering the genre.
 Whether it was a single song, instrumental technique or attitude, these artists are the roots of heavy metal.

 16 Bands + Musicians Who Are Considered Pioneers of Heavy Metal